 • Acute Liver Failure

-• It is also known as hepatic failure which occurs when the healthy liver suffers with passive injury that culminates in clinical signs and symptoms of liver insufficiency.
+• It is also known as hepatic failure, which occurs when the healthy liver suffers from passive injury that culminates in clinical signs and symptoms of liver insufficiency.

 • Chronic liver failure

-• The liver has the ability to repair it back in reaction to the injury.
-Yet, the repeated injury and repair, typically if the injury has lasted for many years and even decades leads to its failure.
-The last stage of scarring is known as cirrhosis where the liver is no longer able to repair itself.
+• The liver can repair it back in reaction to the injury.
+Yet, the repeated injury and repair, typically if the injury has lasted for many years and even decades, lead to failure.
+The last stage of scarring is known as cirrhosis, where the liver can no longer repair itself.

 Who Are Not Candidates for a Liver Transplant?

-Below are the conditions that are said to be absolute contra-indications to the liver transplantation:
+Below are the conditions that are said to be absolute contraindications to liver transplantation:

 • Severe, irreversible medical illness that limits short-term life expectancy